beginning of content

 How is mouth cancer treated?

-If your cancer causes problems with breathing or swallowing, your doctor may suggest a tube to help you breathe (tracheostomy).
-They may also suggest a feeding tube if it is hard for you to eat.
+If your cancer makes breathing difficult your doctor may suggest a tracheostomy (a tube to help you breath).
+Your doctor may also suggest a feeding tube if it's hard for you to eat or swallow.

 Living with mouth cancer

-After treatment, you’ll still need regular check-ups and tests with your doctors.
-Mouth cancer can come back, so it is important that you see your doctor regularly.
+After your treatment is finished you will need regular check-ups with your doctor.
+Mouth cancer can come back, so it's important that you see your doctor regularly to help detect any changes early.

-After being treated for cancer, it is common to feel anxious that your cancer will return.
-It is also common for the diagnosis and treatment of cancer to impact your relationships.
-If you are struggling, seek support from your doctor, a therapist or other people who have been through cancer.
+After being treated for cancer, it's common to feel anxious that your cancer will return.
+It's also common for the diagnosis and treatment of cancer to impact your relationships.
+If you are struggling, you can seek support from:

 What are the complications of mouth cancer?